cybertheory/ExaAI-Documentation-Proposal/doc.md

 ## What this doc covers

-1. Using Exa's OpenAI wrapper to find relevant webpages for a image generation quey and execute a RAG query to generate a prompt
+1. Using Exa's OpenAI wrapper to find relevant webpages for a image generation query and execute a RAG query to generate a prompt
-2. Making Prompting descisions that align with Exa's [prompting guide](https://docs.exa.ai/reference/prompting-guide)
+2. Making prompting descisions that align with Exa's [prompting guide](https://docs.exa.ai/reference/prompting-guide)

 ---